Keyhole race: Timing

 The event begins when the horse and rider cross the timing line.
 The team enters the keyhole at a gallop, then turns in either direction inside the keyhole's circle without stepping over the chalk.
-The horse and the rider turns as fast as they can in the bulb.
+The horse-and-rider team turns as fast as they can in the bulb.
 The team then exits the keyhole again at a gallop and the time ends once they cross the timing line.

 Winning times for this event range from 5 to 10 seconds.

 Penalties may be applied to a team's time.
 Each gymkhana or event may operate under different rules and therefore the penalties may be different.
-Penalties may include adding five seconds to the team's time, or may even be enough to disqualify the contestant completely.
+Penalties may include adding five seconds to a team's time, or even outright disqualification of a team.